Private revelation: Catholic theology

 The Catechism teaches that divine revelation was fulfilled, completed, and perfected in Christ.
 In this sense, Catholics believe that Christ is the fullness and mediator, author and interpreter, purpose and center of public revelation.
 Hence, public revelation is the deposit of faith and rule of faith and must be lived by all Catholics.
 Thomas Aquinas taught that all public revelation ended with the death of John the Apostle.
-Private revelations cannot surpass, correct, improve, fulfill, complete, or perfect public revelation.
+Private revelations are believed to be incapable of surpassing, correcting, improving, fulfilling, completing, or perfecting public revelation.
 The Catechism further teaches that divine revelation, since it is contained in the Word of God and in Christ, also includes the living tradition or sensus fidelium, the magisterium, the sacraments, and Catholic dogma.

-Because the living tradition and the magisterium are a part of divine revelation, they both have divine authority.
-Because the sacraments are a part of divine revelation, their natures cannot be changed (for example, receiving Holy Communion without mortal sin) but their ways of celebration can be changed (for example, receiving Holy Communion in the hand or on the tongue).
-Because Catholic dogma is a part of divine revelation, the saving truths of Christ are immutable.
+As the living tradition and the magisterium are a part of divine revelation, they are both believed to have divine authority.
+Catholicism teaches that because the sacraments are a part of divine revelation, their natures cannot be changed (for example, receiving Holy Communion without mortal sin) but their ways of celebration can be changed (for example, receiving Holy Communion in the hand or on the tongue).
+Catholic dogma is believed to be a part of divine revelation, and therefore immutable.
 But what truths are dogmas has needed to be clarified by church councils, and the much more numerous doctrines have yielded to varied and increased understanding based on solid study of the Biblical roots and of the history of the topic.
 For this the work of theologians is indispensable, since the charism of the bishops is not to receive revelations but to determine what is Catholic teaching, the more so in doctrines that are more central to the faith and dogmatically taught.
 The Second Vatican Council of Bishops maintained a careful line between the "two source" (Scripture and the living tradition) and "one source" explanation of revelation, careful to acknowledge the ultimate priority of the original deposit of faith: "For Sacred Scripture is the word of God inasmuch as it is consigned to writing under the inspiration of the divine Spirit, while sacred tradition takes the word of God entrusted by Christ the Lord and the Holy Spirit to the Apostles, and hands it on to their successors in its full purity, so that led by the light of the Spirit of truth, they may in proclaiming it preserve this word of God faithfully, explain it, and make it more widely known."